These popular cuts will get you through any tough spring gobbler situation

 Every call-maker has its own signature reed cuts, and sounds can vary dramatically depending not only on reed cut, but also on reed and frame material.
 But in general, these mouth calls cover the spectrum of what's available on the shelf.

-DOUBLE CUT The Double Cut, like a Zink Z-Yelper, is perhaps the most subtle cut of them all.
+The Double Cut, like a Strut Commander Loud Mouth, is perhaps the most subtle cut of them all.
 Perfect for soft tree yelps and the kee-kee runs of young birds, this call is ideal for use in the fall.
-It’s also a great learning call, since it tends to be easy to blow.
+It's also a great learning call, since it tends to be easy to blow.

-BAT-WING The Bat-Wing cut, like a Knight and Hale Warlock, is another favorite all-purpose call.
+The Bat-Wing cut, like a Houndstooth Double Bat Wing 3 Reed, is another favorite all-purpose call.
 This cut typically produces more rasp than a W-cut, but also requires more air and can be a bit more difficult to control.

-SPLIT-V The split-v, like a Hunter Specialties E-Z Cutter V, may be the most popular overall cut with today’s turkey hunters.
-Easy to blow with moderate rasp and volume, a split-v allows you “bend” on that turkey from a distance and to tone it down when he gets close.
+The split-v, like a Hunter Specialties Power V, may be the most popular overall cut with today's turkey hunters.
+Easy to blow with moderate rasp and volume, a split-v allows you bend on that turkey from a distance and to tone it down when he gets close.

-GHOST CUT Another fall-hunter’s favorite, a double-reed ghost cut is similar in tone to a split double.
-It’s ideal for soft yelps and kee-kees, but it’s capable of a bit more rasp and volume than a double-cut, making it a more versatile all-around call for the spring woods.
-Check out the Primos 2-Hooks.
+Another fall-hunter's favorite, a ghost cut is similar in tone to a split double.
+It's ideal for soft yelps and kee-kees, but it's capable of a bit more rasp and volume than a double-cut, making it a more versatile all-around call for the spring woods.
+Check out the Bone Collector Ridge Ghost.